-Squamous hyperplasia lesions range in size.
-Areas of the vulva that are most frequently subjected to this abnormal skin growth include the inner labia, outer labia, clitoral hood and the posterior commissure.
+Areas of the vulva that are most frequently subjected to this abnormal skin growth include the inner labia, outer labia, clitoral hood, and posterior commissure.
 The lesions also may spread to the thighs and down the legs, but usually only in very advanced cases.

-Other than the physical appearance of squamous hyperplasia, this condition will most likely cause women to have pruritus, or intense itching.
+One of the most defining symptoms of this condition is pruritus, or intense itching.
 This itching is what often brings sufferers to seek medical help.
 Women with the condition may also experience anxiety and irritability as a result of the discomfort and the loss of sleep caused by the itching itself.
 A physician may prescribe anti-anxiety medication for this.

 Physicians who are familiar with the condition often suspect it on first sight, but a biopsy or scraped skin evaluation is usually required for a formal diagnosis.
-The first step in treatment will be to prescribe something to relieve the itching, such as topical corticosteroids.
+The first step in treatment is usually to prescribe something to relieve the itching, such as topical corticosteroids.
 The steroids may take some time to take effect.
 Long-term use of steroid creams or ointments is typical if the condition is chronic, and it often is.
 Along with steroid treatment, women with this condition should decrease their exposure to vulvar irritants, including dyed toilet paper and perfumes, including those found in soaps and laundry detergents.

 There are times when squamous cell hyperplasia will be present along with other vulvar conditions.
-Lichen sclerosus, another vulvar condition, may be present.
+Lichen sclerosus is one example.
 Small, white, shiny spots in the vulvar area are the first symptom of lichen sclerosus.
 These spots commonly turn into bigger patches on the skin that get thin and crinkle; they tear easily, causing bright red and purple bruising.
-If a woman has lichen sclerosis along with squamous cell hyperplasia, she has an increased chance of developing vulvar cancer and consistent follow-up with a physician is critical.
+If a woman has lichen sclerosis along with hyperplasia, she has an increased chance of developing vulvar cancer.
+Consistent follow-up with a physician is critical in these cases.

-Although the vulva only represents a small percentage of a woman's body, there are a number of diseases both benign and malignant that may be present in the area.
+The reproductive organs are just one part of the body, but there are a number of diseases both benign and malignant that may be present in the area.
 After a woman has squamous hyperplasia, she and her physician should monitor that area of her body for future disease.
-Of patients with this condition, 4 percent may go on to develop squamous cell carcinoma of the vulva, which can lead to cancerous growths that can spread elsewhere in the body.
+Of patients with this condition, around 4 percent usually go on to develop squamous cell carcinoma of the vulva, which can lead to cancerous growths that can spread elsewhere in the body.